-Emergency - defined by EPA subpart ZZZZ as meeting the following operating requirements:
+Emergency - Defined by EPA subpart ZZZZ as meeting the following operating requirements:

-- Unlimited use for emergencies (e.g., power outage, fire, flood) - Emergency engines may operate for 100 hr/yr for maintenance/testing - 50 hr/yr of the 100 hr/yr allocation can be used for: - Nonemergency situations if no financial arrangement - Local reliability as part of a financial arrangement with another entity if specific criteria met (existing RICE at area sources of HAP only)
+- Unlimited use for emergencies (e.g., power outage, fire, flood) - · Emergency engines may operate for 100 hours per year for maintenance/testing - 50 hours of the 100 hours per year allocation can be used for: - Local reliability as part of a financial arrangement with another entity if specific criteria met (existing RICE at area sources of HAP only). - · Nonemergency situations if no financial arrangement

-Nonemergency - those engines that do not qualify as emergency use only.
+Nonemergency - Those engines that do not qualify as emergency use only.

 Note: The EPA does not regulate a generator set and therefore does not recognize the generator rating as an indication of use.
-ISO-8528 ratings are often talked about in conjunction with required emissions compliance level.
-It does not violate any regulations to have an emergency use generator with a Prime or Continuous rating.
+ISO 8528 ratings are often talked about in conjunction with required emissions compliance.
+It does not violate any regulations to have an emergency-use generator with a prime or continuous rating.